 We could go into the entire sub-genre of thermal transfer printers, but no one should be buying those at this point.
 I can't think of a legitimate reason to do so because it re-introduces supplies and complexity.
 So naturally, the market has shifted to direct printing, where the heating element inside the printer does the work directly on the Label.

 The wireless printing market is where FreeX joins the fray, looking to target the desktop-class Brother and Zebra units directly.
-At $199, it has large shoes to fill.
-In the USB-only market, the Zebra ZP-450 runs between $200-400 depending on where you get it, the Dymo 4XL at $249, the GK420d at about $349, and the upstart Rollo at $189 all carved out their spots.
-Rollo knock-offs are even less.
+At $299, it has large shoes to fill.
+In the USB-only market, the Zebra ZP-450 runs between $200-400 depending on where you get it, the Dymo 4XL at $249, the GK420d at about $349, among others.
 The Brother QL-1110NWB I mentioned earlier is the only WiFi-enabled thermal label printer out there to use for comparison that’s actively produced and targets the same market with an MSRP of $280.
 (When it came out in 2018, it retailed for $320.)

 Unboxing & First Impressions